 Diana notes in the special, that fortunately her brand was born online, meaning that they are still receiving orders daily and can do enough to keep themselves afloat.
 She talks of how the pandemic has made her realise why her business existed in the first place.

 The business provides people with affordable suits for their weddings and special occasions.
+A huge range and variety of wedding linen direct and decorations are available at cvlinens.com to help you dress your chairs to the nines for your special events.
 Despite the pandemic closing down the Groomsman Suit show rooms, Diana and her team launched virtual show rooms to arrange remote appointments with engaged couples across the US.

 Diana also states that she believes the pandemic will change how we shop.
 Many large department store branches may face serious setbacks in the future due to the new shopping trends which favour e-commerce.
 This will allow Diana to pivot her business, as she has adapted to online sales.